 In this case, you may now (totally accidentally) be eating an equal number of calories as you burn, if not more.
 It's such a common reason behind dieting but not losing weight, extensive research by Nassau University Medical Center outlines, that many as 20% of those who lose weight quickly struggle to maintain their weight loss.

 To get out of your plateau, you need to make a change and either increase your deficit by eating less, by exercising more, or ideally, a combination of the two.
-You can also try something called reverse dieting, which is where you increase your calorie intake to bring it back down to deficit levels weeks down the line.
+You can also try something called reverse dieting, which is where you increase your calorie intake to bring it back down to deficit levels weeks down the line, or switch your approach and try ways to lose weight without dieting.

 What to do if you're in a calorie deficit but not losing weight

 If you know that you're definitely in a calorie deficit but you're still not losing weight, then it's best to see a doctor.
-There are several other factors that could be impacting your ability to lose weight, such as certain prescribed medications.
+There are several other factors that could be impacting your ability to lose weight, such as certain prescribed medications and underlying health issues - including exercise burnout and other mental health issues.

 "Seek professional support if you want to try aggressive dieting, significantly lowering your daily calorie intake and reducing sensations of hunger in the long term by lowering your 'normal' weight," says Thiruchelvam.